chikeezeh/rhcsa_study_note/notes/Projects.md

 12. Create ssl certificate and key using openssl, `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/self-signed.key -out /etc/nginx/self-signed.crt`
 13. `nginx -t` to test nginx configuration
 14. If no error, restart the nginx server,`systemctl restart nginx`

+### Using Nagios core, Nagios Plugins, and Nagios Remote Plugin Executor (NRPE) to monitor a Linux server.

+Two separate servers will be used for this project, one will be the Nagios host and the other will be a remote client that will be monitored by the Nagios host, both machines will be running AlmaLinux 9.